Two by Twos in Australia and New Zealand: Finances

 The financial structure of the Australasian Two by Twos is opaque but there is evidence that the organisation has considerable assets.
 Workers receive cash donations in envelopes from members (or ‘Friends’) and the organisation has received large bequests.
 In 1994 former overseer of Victoria John “Evan” Jones stated that the organisation was “financially well-off” and that money was kept in a trust fund controlled by three elders.
 In 2013 anonymous sources told Australian journalist Chris Johnston that the organisation was still “well-off” and that money was kept in private bank accounts.
 Johnston estimates that the assets are in the order of “multiple millions of dollars per state… and territory”.
 An anonymous former Worker from New Zealand said that senior Workers received cash donations of hundreds of thousands of dollars per year but were exempt from paying taxes.
 He stated that as the junior partner in a pair of Workers he was denied access to money and was forced to justify all expenditures to the senior Worker.
 An anonymous recent leaver from New Zealand stated that he believed the organisation had millions of dollars and wondered “are people actually being forced to do some pretty dodgy legal stuff just because the church refuses to have a bank account in its own name?"
 This person was concerned with the lack of transparency around money within the organisation.

+ABC reported in January 2026 on the sale of Mudgee Convention Ground in NSW and lack of transparency around finances, organisational name and structures.